Control actions

 }

-It should be noted that all default controls that handle lists of values (CheckBoxList, ListBox, RadioButtonList, DropDownList, etc.) already have this action set.
+It should be noted that all the default controls that handle lists of values (CheckBoxList, ListBox, RadioButtonList, DropDownList, etc.) have already set this action.

 SetNavigation Action

-The method adds an action that allows the user to quickly open a section or item.
-For example, given a DropDownList with a list of categories, you may want to allow the user to add a new category, edit the selected one, or open the dedicated section.
+The method adds an action that allows the user to open a section or item quickly.
+For example, given a DropDownList with a list of categories, you want to allow the user to add a new one, edit the selected one, or open the dedicated section.

-DataWeb will automatically save the item's data before setting the navigation.
-The navigation is added to the existing one, so when the user closes the category, they are returned to the starting item, enhancing the user experience.
+DataWeb will automatically save the item's data before setting up browsing.
+The navigation is added to the existing one, i.e. when the user closes the category, it is returned to the starting item, making the experience more enjoyable.

 using System;